Wednesday, October 20, 2021

 (https://www.youtube.com/watch?v=oOjAP4sdGPM)

 Toyco attempts to distribute Astro Magnum overseas (the red box).
 We see an English Language box with emphasis on the robot mode of the toy, and multi-lingual instructions for various geographies.
 With no story around the toy, does it fail to arouse interest in overseas markets the way Diakron failed in the US?
 Who knows?
+The overseas market route seems to be a desperation move.

 The red box version.